 I had an HT-17 on loan from another ham.
 It was my first transmitter.
 My receiver was a Knight Kit Ocean Hopper.
 The HT-17 was easy to tune and gave me much

 happiness.
 It as later replaced by the Johnson Viking Adventurer transmitter and my new receiver was the Hallicrafters S-40A.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Hallicrafters HT-17.
+We collect prices paid by real hams over the years to help you estimate the value of new a used Hallicrafters HT-17.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Hallicrafters HT-17 might be around:
+Based on historic data, today's second-hand price of the Hallicrafters HT-17 is around: